foxglove/schemas/schemas/README.md

 </td>
 <td>

-Whether to use materials embedded in the model, or only the `color`
+Whether to use the color specified in `color` instead of any materials embedded in the original model.

 </td>
 </tr>